Memory loss that isn't dementia — other causes worth knowing about

 The shock of it is part of what makes aggression so difficult.
 You're prepared to manage memory loss.
 You're ready for wandering or confusion.
 You're expecting to be patient and kind.
 What you're not expecting is for your parent to hit you, to call you names, to fight you when you're trying to help them.
 You're not expecting to flinch when they reach toward you.

-And here's the thing that makes it even harder: part of you knows it's not personal.
+And part of you knows it's not personal.
 You know it's the disease.
 But another part of you can't help but feel rejected and hurt.
 Your parent is attacking you.
 That's the emotional reality, even if the intellectual reality is that their brain is broken and this isn't really them.

 When They Lash Out

-Aggression in dementia can show up in different ways.
+Aggression in dementia shows up in different ways.
 Some people are verbally aggressive, yelling insults or curses.
-Some people are physically aggressive, hitting, pushing, grabbing, scratching.
-Some people are sexually aggressive, which is particularly distressing because it violates your sense of who your parent is.
+Some are physically aggressive, hitting, pushing, grabbing, scratching.
+Some are sexually aggressive, which is particularly distressing because it violates your sense of who your parent is.

 The aggression might be directed at you or at another caregiver.
-It might happen when you're doing something that triggers the person—helping with personal care, which can feel invasive and frightening.
+It might happen when you're doing something that triggers the person, like helping with personal care, which can feel invasive and frightening.
 It might happen suddenly with no obvious trigger.
 Your parent might be calm one second and aggressive the next.

 Most people who experience aggression from someone with dementia describe shock.
 It's so unlike the person they knew.
 Even when you understand that it's the disease, understanding and being hit or cursed at are two different things.
 One is intellectual.
 One is visceral and painful.